Two games, four teams, 40 players. Choose wisely, and you could turn $10 into more than $400.

 Kansas City did well at holding tight ends to tiny fantasy outputs this season, only offering 10.6 points per game to opponents at the position this season (tied for 9th-best), and the risk associated with Likely grows exponentially if Andrews suits up.
 If you want to play it safe with your Tier 3 pick, Josh Reynolds and Odell Beckham Jr. are right there waiting for you.

-But keep an eye on the Ravens tight end.
+But keep an eye on the Ravens' tight end.
 Maybe wait to submit your Fantasy Tier entry until there is more clarity surrounding Andrews.
-LIkely is one of the hottest players on any of the four teams that will be laying it all out for Super Bowl invitations this weekend, and he’s been a touchdown machine for two months.
-The miniscule projection he has this week in Splash Fantasy Tiers must be a hedge that Andrews will be back, but it should do a good job of scaring off enough entry-makers that Likely pickers will get a massive leg up on a healthy chunk of the competition.
+Likely is one of the hottest players on any of the four teams that will be laying it all out for Super Bowl invitations this weekend, and he’s been a touchdown machine for two months.
+The minuscule projection he has this week in Splash Fantasy Tiers must be a hedge that Andrews will be back, but it should do a good job of scaring off enough entry-makers that Likely pickers will get a massive leg up on a healthy chunk of the competition.

 Tier 4: Dalvin Cook